Course Accessibility Checklist

 • There is sufficient color contrast between text and background.

-• Hyperlink text is meaningful (avoids using “click here” or “read more”).
+• Hyperlink text is descriptive and meaningful (avoid using “click here” or “read more”).

 • True bulleted and numbered lists are used (asterisks and tab are avoided).